-b.
+a.
 Experimental Setup

+A complex experimental study with GMR sensor was performed for optimizing the detection of MNPs with exchange-biased spin valve structures.
 The focus of this study is to conceive two experimental setups and several methods for improving the performance and characteristics of GMR sensors systems for MNPs detection.